DRAGNLabs/301r_retnet/README.md

   - "hellaswag"
   - "winogrande"
 ```
 Alternatively, you can use `tasks: '*'` to run all benchmarks in the suite.
-Then navigate to the `slurm/run_eval.sh`, copy the script, and subsitute your yaml file for the placeholder.
+Then navigate to the `slurm/run_eval.sh`, copy the script, and substitute your yaml file for the placeholder.
 Finally, execute:

 ```
 # Activate environment, if using one